What to Do If Someone Is Loitering on Your Private Property: Effective Prevention Tips

 And remember, it is easier to discourage loitering in the first place than it is to stop it once individuals have settled on a spot.
 Be consistent and take a zero-tolerance approach.

-File this method under cheap and easy.
-A simple “No Loitering” sign is an effective deterrent, and it removes the “I didn’t know” defense.
+One of the most effective, low-cost solutions is to display clear ‘No Loitering’ signs.
+This serves as a legal notice and removes any ambiguity regarding what is allowed on your property.
+Adding ‘Violators will be prosecuted’ or ‘Police enforced’ can further emphasize the seriousness of your stance.
 Go a step further and add “Violators will be prosecuted” or “Police enforced.”
 These hammer home the idea that you take the protection of your property and business seriously and won’t stand idly by while crime happens.
 If your municipality has a specific regulation against loitering on the books, mention that ordinance by name.

 An effective sign makes it crystal clear that: